younyokel/ComfyUI-Lora-Manager/README.md

    - Click copy button or use right-click menu "Copy LoRA syntax"
    - Paste into the Lora Loader node's text input
    - The node will automatically apply preset strength and trigger words

 ---

+## Credits

+This project has been inspired by and benefited from other excellent ComfyUI extensions:

+- [ComfyUI-SaveImageWithMetaData](https://github.com/Comfy-Community/ComfyUI-SaveImageWithMetaData) - For the image metadata functionality
+- [rgthree-comfy](https://github.com/rgthree/rgthree-comfy) - For the lora loader functionality

+---